 The experts agree that properly washing with soap and warm water is just as effective, if not more, than using hand sanitizer.
 If you HAVE the option to wash your hands rather than use alcohol based hand sanitizer, choose a gentle, scent free soap.
 It will be less drying and aggravating to sensitive, cracked skin.

-2. Avoid anti-bacterial soaps and harsh surfactants
+2. Avoid anti-bacterial soaps